Native Plant Education Projects

 Wild Ones Invites Applications for Native Plant Education Projects

-Wild Ones, a nonprofit environmental education and advocacy organization, is accepting applications from projects designed to enhance and develop an appreciation for nature among young people.
+Wild Ones, a nonprofit environmental education and advocacy organization, is accepting applications from projects that aim to enhance and develop an appreciation for nature among high school students using native plants.

-Through the Lorrie Otto Seeds for Education Fund, grants of up to $500 will be awarded to projects that emphasize the involvement of students and volunteers in all phases of the project’s development.
-Examples of appropriate projects include the establishment of a native plant community in an educational setting such as an outdoor classroom, developing and maintaining an interpretive trail landscaped with native plant communities, and/or developing a wetland area to study the effect of native vegetation on water-quality improvement.
+Through the Lorrie Otto Seeds for Education Fund, grants of up to $500 will be awarded for projects that emphasize the involvement of students and volunteers in all phases of development.
+Examples include the establishment of a native plant community in an educational setting such as an outdoor classroom, developing and maintaining an interpretive trail landscaped with native plant communities, and/or developing a wetland area so as to study the effect of native vegetation on water-quality improvement.

-Schools, nature centers, and other nonprofit places of learning that focus on educating K-12 students in the United States, including houses of worship, are eligible.
+Schools, nature centers, and other nonprofit places of learning focused on educating elementary through high school students in the United States, including houses of worship, are eligible.
 Qualified applicants must have a site available for the project.

 See the Wild Ones website for complete program guidelines, examples of past projects, and application instructions.

 More in "Miscellaneous"

 - Hybrid Event: Closing the Gap: Barriers and Solutions for Equitable Homeownership – Oct 4

 - Co-Creating Community-Centered Emergency Action Plans Community Virtual Forum – Oct.
 2,23,25

 - Webinar: How to add Apprentice programs to your curriculum – Nov 14